CVR-MucosalImmunology/IMC/README.md

 5. **Eroding** the mask to remove residual attachments to the epithelium
 6. **Dilating** the mask

 A delay is built into the macro to allow the user to visually check the results during processing and note down names of any 'trouble images' which require correction.
-All masks are saved to sub-folders within a newly generated `analysis/comp_masks` folder.
+All masks are saved to the existing `analysis/for_cellprofiler` folder, with the suffix `_full_EP` at the end of the filename.

 To correct any 'trouble images', follow the steps below:
 1. Open them and run **Invert LUT** from the task bar